Waking up on a deflated air mattress?

 Wrapping It Up…

-Don’t let a deflated air mattress deflate your thrill for adventure.
+Don’t let a deflated air mattress flatten your thrill for adventure.

-Figure out why your blow-up bed is leaking, identify the location of the leak and then perform a simple DIY repair.
+Figure out why your blow-up bed is leaking, identify the leak’s location, and then perform a simple DIY repair.

-It’s a relatively easy fix and you’ll save loads of money as opposed to simply buying a new mattress.
+It’s a relatively easy fix and you’ll save money instead of buying a new mattress.